k2view-academy/K2View-Academy/articles/TDM/tdm_gui/16_extract_task.md

 Notes:

-- The number of entities populated by the tester user is [limited by their environment's role](10_environment_roles_tab.md#read-and-write-and-number-of-entities).
+- The number of entities populated by the tester user is [limited by their environment's permission set](10_environment_roles_tab.md#read-and-write-and-number-of-entities).
 - Populate the Entity ID as populated in the source environment.
 For example, populate the Entities List with 1, 2 to extract Customers 1 and 2.
 The TDM execution process  [concatenates the required components](/articles/TDM/tdm_implementation/01_tdm_set_instance_per_env_and_version.md) to Each Entity ID when building its LUI.